zayneio/ghostchat/README.md

 ---

-**Disclaimer**: This repo is a basically just a mirror of one of my first rails projects, the code is not maintained in anyway and has not been updated since ~2017
+**Disclaimer**: This repo is basically just a mirror of one of my first rails projects, the code is not maintained in anyway and has not been updated since ~2017

 ---